Zuehlke/software-engineering-corner/drafts/develop-a-web-editor-with-react-and-monaco-with-language-server-support.md

 publishAs: NipunaMarcusZuhlke
 seriesSlug: editor-with-ls-support
 hideFromHashnodeCommunity: false
+saveAsDraft: true
 ---

 # Develop a Web Editor for your DSL using React and Monaco Editor library

 As of now all most all of the world services are moving to cloud and becoming digitalize.
 Even the countries which were behind this digital transformation was hurried in to digitalization because of the past pandemic.
 Well this is not that relevant to the topic i’m gonna discuss here but.. well.. at least we are trying to move code editing tool we used to have in our local machine to be a online service where many features like code editing and code review can be easily integrated in to more collaborative space.

 ### What is Monaco Editor?

 Monaco Editor is the code editor that powers Visual Studio Code, known for its performance, rich API, and extensive feature set.
 It offers:

 - Syntax highlighting
 - IntelliSense (auto-completion)
 - Code navigation (go to definition, find references)
 - Multiple language support

 ### What is Language Server Protocol (LSP) ?

 LSP is a protocol used to provide language-specific features in a language-agnostic way.
 It decouples the editor from the language-specific logic, allowing you to support various languages with minimal effort.
 LSP offers:

 - Syntax checking
 - Auto-completions
 - Hover information
 - Code formatting
 - Refactorings